siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 http://localhost:631

 A small problem occurs when CUPS opens the corresponding dialog box for legitimation.
 Occasionally, the user's own user name is already entered there and the password is expected.
 However, entering the user password does not work.
 Nothing works.
-The solution is to change the user name to **root** and enter the **root password**.
+The solution is to change the user name to **root** and enter the root password.

 [The OpenPrinting database](https://wiki.linuxfoundation.org/openprinting/database/databaseintro) contains extensive information about various printers and their drivers.
 Drivers, specifications, and configuration tools are available.
 Samsung used to supply its own Linux drivers for its printers.
-After the printer division had been sold to HP, the download page has no longer been available, and HP unfortunately did not include the Samsung drivers in *hplib*.
-Currently, the package **printer-driver-splix** works best for Samsung printers and Samsung multifunction devices.
+After the printer division had been sold to HP, the download page has no longer been available, and HP unfortunately did not include the Samsung drivers in *"hplib"*.
+Currently, the package printer-driver-splix works best for Samsung printers and Samsung multifunction devices.
 CUPS is currently in transition and is moving towards printing without drivers via [PWG - IPP Everywhere](https://www.pwg.org/ipp/everywhere.html), see also [debian - an introduction to IPP-Everywhere](https://wiki.debian.org/CUPSIPPEverywhere/).

 ### Sound in siduction